Shaurya-L/Reddit-Flair-Detector/README.md

 Using URL and Body as the only features gives us the lowest testing accuracy.
 We get the highest testing accuracy of **84.68%** when we use **Gradient Boosting** as our algorithm and post title, body, URL and comments as a combined feature.

+The [gradient boosting](https://github.com/Shaurya-L/Reddit-Flair-Detector/blob/master/Gradient%20Boosting.pkl) model and random forest model returned the highest testing accuracies with all the features combined.
+Those models were saved to the working directory.
+Random Forest model couldn't be uploaded to github due to its large size.
+It has been saved as a [google drive](https://drive.google.com/file/d/1FE4O_Xgk4KR_jtNE5CS8oNQYKNyfSM7P/view?usp=sharing) file.

+### Part 4: Building a Web Application

+The best model which is Gradient Boosting was deployed as a web app which uses Flask in the backend and HTML at the frontend.
+Following are the screenshots for the web app running on local host.